Kayla1413/cs61-f16-psets-team-md/pset1/README.txt

 README for CS 61 Problem Set 1
 ------------------------------
+Request to regrade (completed heavy hitters portion) Note from Margo,
+"We will grade a late heavy hitters, figuring out how to deal with later hours for that part only (we will not take all your late hours away, because of this one part).
+When you’ve finished it, put an explanatory note in your README, and request a regrade."

 YOU MUST FILL OUT THIS FILE BEFORE SUBMITTING!

 OTHER COLLABORATORS AND CITATIONS (if any):